Fingerling Russian Banana Potatoes

 Description/Taste

 The Japanese yam is unlike a sweet potato in its skin color and flesh.
-Its roughly oblong in shape with a thin rusted red colored skin and a densely textured cream colored flesh.
+It is roughly oblong in shape with a thin, rusted red colored skin, and a densely textured cream colored flesh.
 The flesh is dry, starchy and subtly sweet.
-The skin retains the bitter flavor of the root and it is recommended to remove it prior to eating.
+The skin retains the bitter flavor of the root and it is recommended to peel the potato prior to eating.

 Nutritional Value